syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Series.md

 ### SpacingBetweenSeries

-EssentialChart provides support to control the spacing between series using SpacingBetweenSeries property.
+Essential® Chart provides support to control the spacing between series using SpacingBetweenSeries property.

 _Features_